CarliJoy/intersection_examples/docs/specification.rst

 (for this section, where T is a non-gradual type).
 The one which was found to be most consistent with existing definitions in the type system could not reduce this to either ``Any`` or ``T``, but would still, to users of a type ``Any & T`` be identical to ``Any``.
-This would lead to a significant increases in false negatives interacting with gradual typing.
+This would lead to significant increases in false negatives interacting with gradual typing.

-Banning ``Any`` from intersections to prevent this edge case would create significant complications for untyped imports, unbound type variables, and the general purpose intent of ``Any`` as a means of compatability in the framework of gradual typing.
+Banning ``Any`` from intersections to prevent this edge case would create significant complications for untyped imports, unbound type variables, and the general purpose intent of ``Any`` as a means of compatibility in the framework of gradual typing.

-Other considered ways of resolving this in particular was to reword ``Any``'s compatability to be more flexible, and treat it as always yielding to a known implementation; However, this would increase the complexity of ``Any``, as well as create situations where diamond patterns *may* have been resolved, but the type system would not know, leading to increased un-typable false-positives.
+Other considered ways of resolving this in particular was to reword ``Any``'s compatibility to be more flexible, and treat it as always yielding to a known implementation; However, this would increase the complexity of ``Any``, as well as create situations where diamond patterns *may* have been resolved, but the type system would not know, leading to increased un-typable false positives.

-Choosing to err on the side of False positives would be better for those wanting the immediate feedbacks on type safety in an IDE that many users have attributed to productiveness.
+Choosing to err on the side of False positives would be better for those wanting immediate feedback on type safety in an IDE that many users have attributed to productiveness.

-Choosing to err on the side of false negatives would be more in line with the definition of compatability provided by ``Any``
+Choosing to err on the side of false negatives would be more in line with the definition of compatibility provided by ``Any``.

-Since an unordered intersection can create an erosion of the barrier between typed an untyped code, no longer coercing from one to another, but being possible to mix and match, it is predictable that making a decision either way on this would to lead to increased friction between typed and untyped code, and increase pressure to more fully type code or to treat code that still can't be expressed by the type, but which needed to interact with typed code as taboo.
+Since an unordered intersection can create an erosion of the barrier between typed an untyped code, no longer coercing from one to another, but being possible to mix and match, it is predictable that making a decision either way on this would lead to increased friction between typed and untyped code, and increase pressure to more fully type code or to treat code that still can't be expressed by the type, but which needed to interact with typed code as taboo.

-The ordering allows expressing preferring either the False positives for the implied possible diamond pattern with untyped things (``T & Any``) and a narrow remedy for it (``P & T & Any``) where ``P`` is a protocol expressing how the diamond pattern was actually resolved.
+The ordering allows expressing preferring either the False positives or the implied possible diamond pattern with untyped things (``T & Any``) and a narro remedy for it (``P & T & Any``) where ``P`` is a protocol expressing how the diamond pattern was resolved.

-The ordering also allows expressing prefering not to get warnings for the implied possible diamond pattern: (``Any & T``)
+The ordering also allows expressing preferring not to get warnings for the implied possible diamond pattern: (``Any & T``)

 Neither of these provide warnings for things not provided by ``T``, the scope